 Several people took pictures and video of police arresting someone driving the SUV matching the description of three attempted kidnappings.

-“He seems determined, I mean he’s done it three or four times in the past few days, so I was worried that he would escalate if he got frustrated, so I’m glad he got caught when he did," said Eric Barshinger, who said he recently moved to the area.
+“He seems determined, I mean he’s done it three or four times in the past few days, so I was worried that he would escalate if he got frustrated, so I’m glad he got caught when he did," said a man who recently moved to the area.

-"My girlfriend is super active, so she likes to walk around and stuff and it’s honestly terrifying to think this could be her while I’m at work," Barshinger said.
+"My girlfriend is super active, so she likes to walk around and stuff and it’s honestly terrifying to think this could be her while I’m at work," he said.

 In the first incident, a woman told Corinth police she was running near Park Palisades and Oakmont drives at about 11:30 a.m.
 April 3 when a vehicle pulled up next to her.
 She told police the driver displayed a gun and told her to get in the car.

 The woman ran away and found help at a nearby residence, police said.